 The Campus Life Office has a number of resources available to benefit the students who are members of a fraternity and sorority at Mercer University.
 Below you will find information pertaining to printed resources, policies, procedures, and forms.
 Other resources, such as videos and books, can be reserved through the Campus Life at any time.

-Please note that there are several policies that members of fraternity and sorority programs at Mercer must be aware of, including but not limited to: Mercer’s definition of hazing and the university’s policies on alcohol, drug use, and sexual assault.
+Please note that there are several policies that members of Greek letter organizations at Mercer must be aware of, including but not limited to: Mercer’s definition of hazing and the university’s polices on alcohol, drug use, and sexual assault.
 All polices pertaining to student groups can be found in The University Student Handbook, Student Code of Conduct Section.
 Please note that the policies apply to all student groups at Mercer, not just fraternities and sororities.
 If you have specific questions regarding any of Mercer’s policies, please contact the Office of Campus Life at (478) 301-2868.

 Non-Academic Misconduct Process for Student Organziations